 Commercial Mobile Alert System: Public Warning System that delivers Warning Notifications provided by Warning Notification Providers to CMAS capable UEs.

+Earth fixed cell: A NTN cell fixed with respect to a certain location on the earth during a certain time duration.
+This can be achieved with NTN platforms generating steerable beams with footprint fixed on the ground.

 eCall Only Mode: A UE configuration option that allows the UE to register at 5GC and register in IMS to perform only eCall Over IMS, and a non-emergency IMS call for test and/or terminal reconfiguration services.

 EHPLMN: Any of the PLMN entries contained in the Equivalent HPLMN list TS 23.122 [9].